aimms/how-to/Articles/310/310-errors-as-data.rst

 #.
 Data session errors are collected by the error handler ``gss::pr_appendError`` in the orange box "Data session errors" ``gss::dataSessionProfilerErrorData``.

 #.
-When the WebUI page ``GSS page`` is opened, the yellow box is copied to the blue box, making the errors visible to the end-user.
+When the WebUI page ``GSS Session History Management`` is opened, the yellow box is copied to the blue box, making the errors visible to the end-user.

 Data flow for errors created in a solver session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^